arushiballav24036/Investment-Analysis-Project/README.md

 ## Objective
 Analyzing and visualizing the reasons for investment.
 ## Key Insights:-

+➤ Better Returns is the dominant reason for investment, indicating that investors are primarily motivated by high potential gains.

+➤ Fund Diversification is also a significant reason, suggesting that investors are interested in spreading their risks across various assets.

+➤ Tax Benefits is the least common reason, implying it is not a primary motivator for most investors in the dataset.

+➤ Investment Duration:
+   The majority of investments are held for 3-5 years.
+A significant portion also prefers a 1-3 year duration.
+Very few investors hold investments for less than 1 year or more than 5 years.

+➤ Investment Monitoring Frequency:
+   Most investors prefer to monitor their investments monthly basis comparing to Weekly and daily monitoring, indicating a preference for regular but not overly frequent oversight.

 Here is the snapshot of task 5
 ![task5](https://github.com/user-attachments/assets/b2cdc3fa-b3ca-439e-a2bf-78c6d52947e4)